gunanetworkglobal-ux/ai-image-detector/README.md

-\# AI Image Detector
+# AI Image Detector

-This project is a simple AI web application that detects objects in images.
+This project is a simple AI web application that detects objects in images using a pretrained deep learning model.

-Technologies:
+## Technologies Used

-Python
+- Python

-TensorFlow
+- TensorFlow

-Flask
+- Flask

-NumPy
+- NumPy

-Pillow
+- Pillow

-Steps to run:
+- HTML

+## AI Model
+MobileNetV2 pretrained on ImageNet dataset.

+## Features
+- Upload an image
+- AI predicts object inside the image
+- Web interface using Flask
+- Real-time prediction

+## How to Run

-1\.
-Install requirements
+1. Install dependencies

 pip install -r requirements.txt

-2\.
-Run the app
+2. Run the application

 python app.py

-3\.
-Open browser
+3. Open browser

 http://127.0.0.1:5000

+Upload an image and view the AI prediction.

+## Example Predictions
+- Dog → golden retriever
+- Car → sports car